Are you getting the infamous “Chrome didn’t shut down correctly” error message on your Chromebook?

 Warning: This will delete all your local data, so back it up before continuing.

-If you don’t know what local files are, they’re everything you’ve saved on your Chromebook, including:
+If you don’t know what local files are, they’re everything you’ve saved on your device, including:

-- Pictures, videos, movies, and other data saved on your Chromebook
+- Pictures, videos, movies, and other data saved on your local drive

 - Everything in your “Downloads” folder

 - Everything in all custom folders and files you’ve created

 - Anything you have saved on your laptop that’s not synced to your Google Account or any other cloud service

 - Anything data, files, or other media you’ve downloaded from the Internet

 But don’t worry.
 You can backup all of it.
 It just depends on how much you have saved.
 The more stuff you have locally, the more you’ll have to backup.
 It’s super easy to do though, so don’t fret.

 You can simply backup your stuff using any of the following methods: